-Manually measurements of the water discharge (Q) in Røde elv are important in order to establish a Q/h relation (relation between water level and discharge) or to verify the existing Q/h relation for the river.
+Manually measurements of the water discharge (Q) in Røde elv are important in order to establish a relation between water level (h) and discharge (Q) or to verify the existing Q/h relation for the river.

-After the river bed and banks are free of snow, discharge is measured 5-10 times throughout the season.
-Especially measurements at very high and very low water levels are of interest in order to improve the Q/h relation.
+Manual discharge measurements must be carried out at least 5-10 times throughout the season after the riverbed and banks are free of snow/ice.
+This is done to verify the relation between water level and discharge (Q/h relation) and to strengthen and improve the relation.
+Especially measurements at very high and very low water levels are of interest in order to improve span where the Q/h relation is valid.